vedprakash-m/carpool/README.md

    - Add `AZURE_CREDENTIALS` secret with the Service Principal JSON

 3. **Deploy**:
-   - Push to `main` or `develop` branch
+   - Push to `main` branch for automatic production deployment
-   - Or use manual workflow dispatch for specific environments
+   - Use Actions tab for manual rollback if needed

 ### Complete CI/CD Documentation